-1. Grantee organizations shall make their CIRM-funded patented inventions available at no cost for further research by California research institutions.
-This requirement of the grantee institutions extends also to any licensees of CIRM-funded inventions.
+1. Grantee organizations agree that California research institutions may use their CIRM-funded patented inventions for research purposes at no cost.
+Grantee organizations shall require the same agreement of each of their licensees of CIRM-funded patented inventions.

 In the event of the creation of revenue streams from CIRM-funded patented inventions: